Snake wears robot pants - and walks around like a lizard

 Allen Pan, with around two million followers on YouTube, is, as he says himself, a big “snake fan”.
 Although a creature’s genetic mutation that is responsible for the evolutionary change is likely to have a deeper purpose – such as hunting advantages over previous conspecifics – Pan feels bad for the snakes’ leg loss.

 That’s why he wants to enable at least one copy of exactly this ability.
 For this he has developed extra robotic legs that are precisely tailored to the snake.
 To do this, he has contacted a snake breeder with 11 years of experience to help him with his plan and to ensure that the animal does not suffer physically or psychologically from the experiment.
-Because before that he had repeatedly received criticism that your experiments were not animal-friendly, even if he insists that no animal with damage has left his video.
+Because before that he had repeatedly received criticism that your experiments were not animal-friendly, even if he insisted that no animal had ever left his video with damage.

 In this case, it even provides proof of animal welfare.
 In order for the snake to go into the robot legs, it has to stretch out.
 In snake-speak, that means to be relaxed.
 Once the snake felt stress, it would curl up and no longer be suitable for the experiment.